IMPORTANT RESOURCES

 - WSE advising FAQ

-Contact wseadvising@jhu.edu or your WSE academic adviser with questions about school-wide policies and procedures.
+Contact wseadvising@jhu.edu or your WSE academic advisor with questions about school-wide policies and procedures.

-Academic Calendar (Office of the Registrar): registration deadlines, breaks, class dates, exam periods
+Academic Calendar (Office of the Registrar) – registration deadlines, breaks, class dates, and exam periods

 Course Information (CS Department)

-See CS IT Support for departmental computing information, including information about student accounts and labs.
+See the CS IT Support page for departmental computing information, including information about student accounts and labs.
 Contact support@cs.jhu.edu for help with any departmental computing services.

 Homewood Campus Computing Resources

-- Homewood Student Affairs Information Technology Services is the best source for information about computing labs, printing, software, and more on campus.
+- Student Affairs Information Technology Services is the best source for information about on-campus computing labs, printing, software, and more.

 - Contact Johns Hopkins IT Services to report campus computing issues, purchase software, and for general help.

-Visit the JHU Sheridan Libraries page for general information.
+Visit the JHU Sheridan Libraries website for general information.

 Johns Hopkins’ Life Design Lab provides a breadth of career-related programs, including résumé writing and interview preparation workshops, discipline-focused career fairs, internship and full-time employment listings, and more.

-Students are encouraged to pursue internships during winter and summer breaks and students can take part in a paid internship or work under a faculty sponsor for academic credit.
+Students are encouraged to pursue internships during their winter and summer breaks; students can also take part in a paid internship or work under a faculty sponsor for academic credit.
 A maximum of one credit per semester may be earned doing an internship.

 University Experiential Learning at JHU (formerly Student Employment) provides listings of job opportunities at Johns Hopkins and information about tax forms, eligibility, work permits, paychecks, and more.